How to Use LLC in Company Name: Everything You Need to Know

 Selecting a name for your LLC is not as easy as choosing a name you like.
 You must comply with certain legal requirements and make sure your selected name is not already being used by another registered LLC in your state.
 Before you select a suitable name for your new business, it is a good idea to create a list of potential names.
 By doing so, you can perform all the necessary name searches in one go.
 Even if some names on the list are already taken, you will have other options left.

 In most states, business owners are not allowed to use a business name that is identical or too similar to the name of another registered company.
 Check with the appropriate state agency to find out how to conduct a business name search.
 Many states have online databases of already-registered business names to facilitate quick and easy business name searches.
 Perform searches for all the potential LLC names on your list to find out which ones are still available.

 Different states have different legal requirements for using LLC names, but most states require you to do the following:

 - Identify your business as an LLC – You must include an LLC designation in the name of your LLC, such as “Limited Liability Company,” “Limited,” or “LLC.”

 - Avoid using restricted words – Every state has its own list of words that cannot be included in an LLC name.
 Examples of words that are commonly restricted include “insurance” and “bank.”

 If you need help understanding how to use LLC in company name, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.